Inovicht/Projects/README.md

 # Projects
-This respository show the different projects I have made so far
+This repository shows the different projects I have made so far